axchristie/modsource/README.md

 It depends on:

 - pandoc
 - Python 2.7
-	- LaTeX/XeLaTeX and the Following Additional Packages
+- LaTeX/XeLaTeX

+And the following additional LaTeX packages:

 - babel
 - csquotes
 - fancyhdr
 - fontenc
 - fontspec
 - geometry
 - inputenc
 - sectsty
 - titling
 - tocloft
 - verse

 As currently written, it also assumes that you have the [Linux Libertine](http://www.linuxlibertine.org/) fonts installed.